The Less than Stunning First Impression

 “Right now, Larry, the less said, the better.”

-The gang corralled us through a back room as gingerly as men who live their lives as the honest purveyors of a brutal trade can.
+The gang corralled us through a back room as gingerly as men who live their lives as the honest purveyors of a brutal trade are able.
 A couple times Larry got a loving tap of a cudgel for breathing too loud.
-I didn’t fare too badly, having practiced the art of projecting the air of a man who knows damn well it’s in his best interest to play nice, but who also knows he can take town two or three others if things get ugly.
+I didn’t fare too badly, having practiced the art of projecting the air of a man who knows damn well it’s in his best interest to play nice, but who also knows he can take down two or three others if things get ugly.
 Maybe only one or two others.
 It’s hard to know how strong the effect of my attitude was in the darkened stairway and the low ceiling corridors they jostled us through.

 It wasn’t long, though, before we were shown to the gangway of one of the ugliest steamers I’d ever seen.
 She desperately needed to be stripped of barnacles, repainted and, while they’re at it, burned for firewood.
 I was surprised it could stay afloat, much less leave port.
 No wonder the skipper had trouble keeping her crewed.